Financially reviewed by Patrick Flood, CFA.

 As the name implies, the 60/40 Portfolio is simply a portfolio comprised of 60% stocks and 40% bonds.
 The premise is that the uncorrelation of bonds to stocks increases diversification, reduces volatility, and helps protect against drawdowns and black swan events.

 The specific allocation has historically been a moderate balance of stock-driven returns and bond-driven risk reduction.
 Interestingly, the rationale behind the specific 60/40 allocation was originally largely based simply on tradition and intuition, which was later affirmed by modern portfolio theory.
+As an aside, there’s a fund called NTSX that takes this idea and applies 1.5x leverage to it for 90/60 exposure.

 The 60/40 portfolio is as follows: